vasiltatarov/Street-Workout/README.md

 ASP .NET Core MVC application designed to help people who are active in all sports.

 # Project Introduction
 StreetWorkout is a ASP.NET Core MVC project I builded in course at SoftUni (April-June 2021). <br /> The website is application for people who are active in the sports.
+The Project follow the best practices for Object Oriented design and high-quality code for the Web application.

 # Built With
 * ASP.NET Core 5 MVC